 We collaborate closely with the oncologists at the London Regional Cancer Program, with Imaging Scientists at the Lawson Research Institute, and maintain a strong outreach program in the London Community and many regional partner hospitals.
 Currently St. Joseph’s Health Careparticipates in the ECOG-ACRIN 1151 randomized trial of breast Tomosynthesis (TMIST) and is the first institute in North America to conduct a feasibility study using Contrast Enhanced Spectral Mammography (CESM)- guided biopsy.
 St. Joseph’s Health Carewill be one of 2 Canadian sites to participate in the upcomingContrast Enhanced Mammography Imaging Screening Trial (CMIST), managed by the American College of Radiology (ACR) Center for Research and Innovation with support from the Breast Cancer Research Foundation and GE Healthcare.
 There are excellent opportunities for the division members to develop other new research collaborations in breast imaging.

 Duties: The successful candidate will be expected to:

-provide a full range of diagnostic clinical services required of a Breast Imaging Radiologist including 2D and 3D mammography, contrast mammography, ultrasound and MRI expertise;
+provide a full range of diagnostic clinical services required of a Breast Imaging Radiologist including 2D and 3D mammography, contrast mammography, ultrasound, automated breast ultrasound, and MRI expertise;

 participate in percutaneous breast procedures such as image guided biopsy and wire/radioactive seed imaging guided localization;